The Congressional "American Health and Nutrition Roundtable" was an egregious display of anti-science disinformation

 The panel spent 4 1/2 hours spewing pseudoscience, exaggerations, and in many cases, outright lies.

 They claim to care about “health”, yet focused on performative topics, to distract from the ACTUAL things that we should be focusing on.
-If they cared about health:
+If RFK Jr. and the MAHA movement cared about health:

 Why was there no discussion on equitable and affordable national healthcare for all?
 Ron Johnson opposes the Affordable Care Act and has voted to repeal or defund it.
 He also opposes expanding Medicaid, which provides healthcare for lower income people.